stollander33/docs/docs/users/user_guide.md

 `rapydo init`

 This step will require some time since the new version will require new builds.
-You can skip the building phase here an postpone it on the next step by using the `--no-rebuild` flag.
+You can skip the building phase here an postpone it on the next step by using the *no-build* flag (`rapydo init --no-build`)

 5. #### Upgrade completed